schedulemaker/bannerjs/README.md

 ## Deploying to AWS

 The library can be deployed to AWS as a Lambda Layer.
 Use the provided `deploy.sh` script.

+## Known issues
+[#16](https://github.com/schedulemaker/bannerjs/issues/16) - `getCourseDescription` currently throws an exception due to trying to `JSON.parse` the returned HTML string.
+At this time please do not use the `getCourseDescription` method.